fmido88/moodle-enrol_wallet/README.md

 14- Enable gifts as wallet credits upon creation of a user.
 15- Discounts on courses for specific users depend on custom profile field.

+## Wallet block ##

+Also you can install block_wallet to display the balance for the user.

+In addition the block give the ability for users to topup their wallet using fixed value coupon.

+Or using payment gateways.

+And for managers it allow them to credit or debit any user.

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >